-- 3.20 The monitoring of developer contributions payable to the Council will be undertaken to ensure that all obligations entered into are complied with.
-In line with national planning guidance, the Council will collect and maintain data to inform annual infrastructure funding statements.
-The funding statements will be published at least annually (www.blaby.gov.uk) and will comply with the government's expected data format5. - 3.21 Local planning authorities are expected to use all the funding they received through planning obligations in accordance with the terms of the individual planning obligations agreement.
-National planning guidance states this will ensure that new developments are acceptable in planning terms, and they benefit local communities and support the provision of local infrastructure. - 3.22 National planning guidance also states that authorities can charge a monitoring fee through Section 106 planning obligations, to cover the cost of monitoring and reporting on delivery of the planning obligation.
-Such fees are to be proportionate and reasonable, reflecting the actual cost of monitoring and a cap may be set to ensure that any fees are not excessive. - 3.23 The District Council's monitoring fee is a percentage of secured financial contributions and reflects regulation 61, as amended by the 2014 Regulations and as set out in the Community Infrastructure Levy Guidance.
+- 3.18 Local planning authorities are expected to use all the funding they received through planning obligations in accordance with the terms of the individual planning obligations agreement.
+National planning guidance states this will ensure that new developments are acceptable in planning terms, and they benefit local communities and support the provision of local infrastructure. - 3.19 National planning guidance also states that authorities can charge a monitoring fee through Section 106 planning obligations, to cover the cost of monitoring and reporting on delivery of the planning obligation.
+Such fees are to be proportionate and reasonable, reflecting the actual cost of monitoring and a cap may be set to ensure that any fees are not excessive. - 3.20 The District Council's monitoring fee is a percentage of secured financial contributions and reflects regulation 61, as amended by the 2014 Regulations and as set out in the Community Infrastructure Levy Guidance.
 Where there is no financial contribution secured the District Council will charge a flat rate of £360 per non-financial obligation.
-This figure of £360 has been adjusted inline with inflation from the District Council's previous Planning Obligation and Developer Contribution SPD and will also be adjusted annually in accordance with inflation and published on the Council's website. - 3.24 Therefore, the District Council will also charge 5% of the value of each type of financial contribution or £360 (see website for updates) per financial contribution, whichever is greater, payable to the District Council.
-For large scale developments of more than 500 dwellings, a negotiated monitoring cost fee is likely to be sought which reflects the costs and time associated with the monitoring.
+This figure of £360 has been adjusted inline with inflation from the District Council's previous Planning Obligation and Developer Contribution SPD and will also be adjusted annually in accordance with inflation and published on the Council's website. - 3.21 Therefore, the District Council will charge 5% of the value of each type of financial contribution, or £360 (see website for updates) per non-financial contribution, whichever is greater, payable to the District Council.
+For large scale developments of more than 500.

-5 At the time of writing, National Planning Practice Guidance states that this data should include details of the development and site, what infrastructure is to be provided including any information on affordable housing, and any trigger points or deadlines for contributions.
+3 At the time of writing, National Planning Practice Guidance states that this data should include details of the development and site, what infrastructure is to be provided including any information on affordable housing, and any trigger points or deadlines for contributions.
 Local authorities are also required to record when developer contributions are received and when contributions have been spent or transferred to other parties.